Bayou St. John Urban Marsh

 Scientific monitoring is an essential part of any restoration project, in order to be able to assess successes and failures, rate of change and to gain lessons learned.
 Monitoring helps to adaptively manage projects if needed and also helps to make future projects of the same type more successful by applying lessons learned forward.
 At the Bayou St. John Urban Marsh, a monitoring program was set track the changes in vegetation and soil over time.
 Since mostly only one species of plant was planted we expect diversity to increase over time.
 Also, after the planting, there was still a lot of bare ground which we would expect plants to fill in over time.
 The dredge material that was placed was very sandy.
 We would expect the soils to become more organic over time as wetland plants decomposed and roots spread.
 The monitoring program tracks these changes over time.

 The monitoring revealed that many freshwater annual and perennial plants colonized the wetland on their own but the plants that were planted remained dominant after three years.
 Total percent cover did not get as high as expected, most likely due high water levels causing extended inundation.
 Overall, the wetland creation project has been successful so far, and has maintained and flourished in it's first three years.
-More details about the monitoring results can be found in our report "Bayou St. John Urban Marsh: Summary of construction and 2014 to 2017 monitoring."
+More details about the monitoring results can be found in our report "Bayou St. John Urban Marsh Monitoring Report 2014-2019."

 Improving the Health of Bayou St. John